 Attention deficit hyperactivity disorder is one of the most common neurodevelopmental disorders among children.
 Most people receive their ADHD diagnosis in childhood and, often, the condition lasts into adulthood.
 Roughly 5.4 million U.S. children between ages two and 17 currently have ADHD, and diagnosis rates are rising.

 Ultimately, ADHD can affect kids’ cognitive, behavioral and social development.
-That’s why parents should be on the lookout for any potential symptoms in their kids.
+That’s why parents should be on the lookout for any potential symptoms of ADHD in their children.
 Once you notice the warning signs, you can take them to get an early diagnosis and the help they need to succeed.

 Here are a few common symptoms to watch for, and one or two that might not be so obvious.